Ptomerty/Kappbot/README.md

 # [Kappbot](https://github.com/Ptomerty/Kappbot)

-A chat bot that sends emoticons over Facebook Messenger.
-If you're viewing this in a browser, welcome!
+###  If you're viewing this in a browser, welcome!
 Click the above link to view the entire repository.

+A chat bot that sends emoticons over Facebook Messenger, with support for custom image upload.

 ## Installation